-Every three years, following the revaluation of the Fund, the Council has the option to prepay three years employer's contributions and deficit contribution which results in a saving to the Council.
-The prepayment when the prepayment is made the contributions and deficit payment are included in the year to which they relate.
-The future years are held in the pensions reserve.
+Every three years, following the revaluation of the Fund, the Council has the option to pay three years employer's contributions and deficit contribution up front which results in a saving to the Council.
+When the up-front payment is made the contributions and deficit payment are included in the year to which they relate.
+The future years are held in the pension reserve.